 Sergeants became commissioned officers by brevet during the Civil War.

-mainly to immediately promote someone when Congress has approved the promotion but for some
+to immediately promote someone when Congress has approved the promotion but for some future

-future date (budget problems?).
-Until that time, they have all the rights and privileges (and duties)
+date (budget problems?).
+Until that time, they have all the rights and privileges (and duties) of the

-of the new rank by brevet.
-Another difference is that the word “Brevet” no longer precedes the
+new rank by brevet.
+Another difference is that the word “Brevet” no longer precedes the name of

 1. The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate